KRtkovo-eu-AI/BeamNG_FreeMode_Inventory/README.md

 1. Copy the repository contents into your BeamNG user directory, e.g. `Documents/BeamNG.drive/mods/unpacked/vehicle-parts-painting/`.
 2. Launch BeamNG.drive and enter Freeroam.
-3. Open the UI layout editor, add the **Vehicle Parts Painting** app from the *Vehicle* category, and save your layout.
+3. In Freeroam mode, press Escape, open the **UI Apps** menu, add the **Vehicle Parts Painting** app, then position and resize it as you like, and finally save your layout.

 ## Usage